stinodego/poetry-guide/README.md

 Before you get started, it is important to note that Poetry does not only help manage your dependencies, it also manages virtual environments for your projects.
 It works perfectly in conjunction with [pyenv](https://github.com/pyenv/pyenv), which manages your base Python version.
 The subsection below will explain how to set this up.

-**If you have conda installed on your system, the steps below will likely NOT work!** Please skip to the "conda" subsection for instructions on using poetry in conjunction with conda.
+**If you have conda installed on your system, the steps below will likely NOT work!** Please skip to the [conda](#conda-and-poetry) subsection for instructions on using Poetry in conjunction with conda.
 For the rest of the guide, I will assume you are using the pyenv/poetry setup.

-### pyenv and poetry
+### pyenv and Poetry

 pyenv is a great tool for managing different base Python versions.
 This comes in handy when you need different versions for different projects.
 For example, one project might run on Databricks, and you'll want to emulate the Databricks runtime using Python 3.8.10.
 On another project, you might want to use the latest Python version. pyenv helps you do this.